Electric Blues Club Float|

 Bouncing bods, local businesses and community groups all turn out in fancy dress to raise funds and have a laugh in the parade!!
-This was the first carnival we had entered and were amazed when we won with our 1999 FlowerPower theme - can't even begin to tell you what a lot of noise we made & how much fun we had thanks to Gary and Foxtons who provided the lorry! but you can see our mad antics for yourself in our picture archive.
+This was the first carnival we had entered and were amazed when we won with our 1999 FlowerPower theme - can't even begin to tell you what a lot of noise we made & how much fun we had thanks to Gary and Foxtons who provided the lorry!

 Enfield Carnival Parade & Fair

-Starts from Elsinge Green (off Great Cambridge Road) and route travels through Turkey Street, Hertford Road, Green Street and ends up in Durants Park, Enfield.
+This event used to run annually, starting from Elsinge Green (off Great Cambridge Road) and route travels through Turkey Street, Hertford Road, Green Street and ends up in Durants Park, Enfield.

-The Carnival is great fun, decorating the lorry, selves and anything in site is the order of the day & winners get a large rosette and small trophy to keep plus a Big Trophy to look after for the year.
+The Carnival was great fun, decorating the lorry, selves and anything in site is the order of the day & winners get a large rosette and small trophy to keep plus a Big Trophy to look after for the year.

 The Club team were First in our catagory and Overall Winners in 1999 ending up splitting the rest of the day between a great drum demonstration from Rob (Wembley Drums) and jammin' with anyone who wanted to have a bash!!
-We were really disappointed not to participate last year due to lack of lorry & driver so this year we are hoping to find a friendly

 Crown Street & Woodlands Park